PericoLedesma/aws-bootcamp-cruddur-2023/journal/week0.md

 This is a tool where you want to estimate the cost of one or more services.
 Useful when someone asks you to give an estimated cost of the service you are going to use.
 I used this tool during some exercises on skillbuilder.

-## Some Gitpod commands used during the homework
+## Budged alarm

-- To create the alarm with the CLI
+- To create the budget alarm with the CLI

 >     --account-id $ACCOUNT_ID \
 >     --budget file://aws/json/budget.json \